10 Thoughts on Bruce Springsteen’s “Only the Strong Survive”

 You’ve Taken Away My Reason for Livin’

-The story behind the song involves young Motown songwriter Rodger Penzabene, who co-wrote “I Could Never Love Another” and the similarly themed “I Wish It Would Rain” from the same album.
-On those songs, his co-writers were Norman Whitfieldand Barrett Strong.
-He also wrote other songs of heartbreak, including co-writing “Save Me From This Misery” for the Isley Brothers.
+The story behind the song involves young Motown songwriter Rodger Penzabene, who co-wrote “I Could Never Love Another.”
+He also co-wrote the similarly themed “I Wish It Would Rain” from the same album.
+On those songs, his co-writers were Norman Whitfield and Barrett Strong.
+Penzabene also wrote other songs of heartbreak, including co-writing “Save Me From This Misery” for the Isley Brothers.

 Penzabene and his wife had met as youths at Mumford High School.
 But sometimes love does not last forever.